-Description The YWCA YouthBuild is a 12 month job training program that has been specificaly designed to address four critical Springfield inner city problems-education, housing, jobs, and leadership development; all of which directly impact high school drop outs between the ages of 17-24.
+Description The YWCA YouthBuild is a 12 month job training program that has been specifically designed to address four critical Springfield inner city problems-education, housing, jobs, and leadership development; all of which directly impact high school drop outs between the ages of 17-24.
 The program provides both on site construction work experience and GED academic and job skills training/placement.
 The program provides disenfranchised, primarily minority, young adults with education, employment and leadership skills, while expanding the supply of affordable housing by teaching young adults to build and rehabilitate housing for low income and homeless persons.
 YouthBuild will build one unit of affordable housing for a low income family.

+Target Date 6/30/2016

+Estimate the number and type of families that will benefit from the proposed activities 30 low income persons

+Location Description One Clough Street

-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities build one house for low income eligible persons; GED classes, construction and job readiness 32 Project Name Teen Prevention Peer Educating Target Area Local Target Area Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$5,000 Description Dunbar Y will use the science based curriculum Making Proud Choices (MPC).
+Planned Activities build one house for low income eligible persons; GED classes, construction and job readiness

+32 Project Name Teen Prevention Peer Educating

+Target Area Local Target Area

+Goals Supported Community Development

+Needs Addressed Community Development

+Funding CDBG: \$5,000

+Description Dunbar Y will use the science based curriculum Making Proud Choices (MPC).
 The MPC Coordinator will train 3 outreach workers in teen pregnancy prevention.
 The educators will receive training in facilitation, leadership, planning and curriculum development on youth advocacy.
 These youth will facilitate sessions and work with youth and educate them in the area of teen pregnancy.
 They will be educated in the area of teen pregnancy.
 The program starts in October.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 50 low income youths

-Location Description
+Location Description 33 Oak Street, Dunbar Family Y

 Planned Activities community health outreach - MPC curriculum and teen pregnancy prevention- teens will develop posters, peer educators will participate in all pregnancy prevention activities at Dunbar.

 33 Project Name Adult Basic Ed

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$40,000

 Description NNCC will provide English instruction to 40 adult learners.
 The program will support adult learners of low to moderate socioeconomic status in their efforts to gain greater proficiency in English.
 Improved efficiency in English will increase student's access to opportunities and encourage greater involvement in the community and their neighborhood.
 The students enrolled in the program will be at least 18 years of age and have low English proficiency and will have spoken another language other than English as their primary or first language.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 40 low income persons

-Location Description
+Location Description NNCC

 Planned Activities GED preparation, increase students opportunities and encourage greater involvement in their neighborhood.

 34 Project Name Homeless Prevention

 Target Area North End/Metro Center

 Goals Supported Community Development